 Ensuring compliance as you move forward

-Once the transition to FASB 842, IFRS 16, or GASB 87 is complete, accounting should be involved in your contract workflow.
+Once the transition to the new standards is complete, accounting should be involved in your contract workflow.
 Just as contracts make their way through procurement and legal, the accounting department should have an opportunity to extract the data it needs from each contract in order to determine if an embedded lease exists.
 This will enable efficient, compliant record-keeping going forward.